tomjoht/tomjoht.github.io/_docs/additional_resources/resources.md

 last-modified: 2023-05-28
 ---

+{% include_relative coffeebutton.html %}

 This section contains additional exercises and information, such as more activities for calling APIs, or more info about alternative specifications.
 I also archive topics here that don't seem to fit well anywhere else.

-{% if site.format == "web" %}
-{: .coffeenote}
-<a class="coffee" href="https://www.buymeacoffee.com/learnapidoc/e/146080">Download a PDF of this section</a>
-{% endif %}

 {% include minitoc.html %}